Avril 14th: Appearances

 "Avril 14th" has been used in films including Marie Antoinette (2006), Four Lions (2010), and the international trailer for Her (2013).'
 For Four Lions, James rerecorded the track with a minor edit.
 In 2007, "Avril 14th" was sampled for a song used in the SNL digital short "Iran So Far".
 As NBC had not obtained the rights to use the track, the short was removed from YouTube.
+The short was reuploaded to Saturday Night Lives official YouTube channel on August 14, 2013.

 The American rapper Kanye West used elements of "Avril 14th" for his 2010 track "Blame Game".
 According to James, after he was sent an early version of "Blame Game" with a heavily timestretched sample of "Avril 14th", he offered to rerecord it at a different tempo, but West's team said it belonged to them and tried to avoid paying for its use.
 The final version of "Blame Game" used a rerecorded version of "Avril 14th" rather than a sample, and James received credit.

 On December 4, 2018, James released two alternative versions of "Avril 14th" on his webstore, subtitled "reversed music not audio" and "half speed alternative version".
 A third version, subtitled "doubletempo half speed", was removed from the store the same day.